VolkanSah/MiniGreX/README.md

 ## License

-MiniGreX CMS is licensed under a "Privat" [LICENSE](LICENSE).
-Feel free to use it for personal purposes not commercial purposes!
+MiniGreX CMS is licensed under a "MIT" [LICENSE](LICENSE).
+Feel free to use it for personal purposes and commercial purposes!